wp-plugins/rs-head-cleaner-lite/readme.txt

 * Initial release.

 == Upgrade Notice ==
-= 1.4.2.1 =
+= 1.4.2.2 =
-* Fixed a couple minor bugs.
+* Compatibility improvements, made improvements to the CSS concatenation and minification, and other various code improvements.
 Please see Changelog for details.